oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

     - private_key_password (if required)
     - ssh_public_key (the actual public key, not the file)
     - region

+NOTE: A template env-vars file is provided as part of this example.
+Simply complete the items inside the template and source the result into your shell by using:

+. ./env-vars

 Using this template is simple:

 1. Set your environment variables